Reference Energies for Valence Ionizations and Satellite Transitions: Results and Discussion

 For the three satellites of water, CCSDTQ is in near-perfect agreement with FCI in all basis sets with errors inferior to \SI{0.03}{\eV}.
 CC4 is slightly worse than CCSDTQ but is still an excellent approximation given its lower computational cost and its approximate treatment of quadruples.
 The CCSDT satellite energies are overestimated by approximately \SI{0.5}{\eV}, while CC3 appears to struggle for this system.
 Indeed, the CC3 energies are badly underestimated with errors up to \SI{1.5}{\eV}, and the ordering of the first two satellites is wrongly predicted. \cite{Moitra_2022} Finally, CCSD and CC2 are not considered for satellites as their poor performance (wrong by several \si{\eV}) makes the assignment of these states extremely challenging.

 The remainder of this section is concerned with four molecules isoelectronic to water, namely \ce{CH4}, \ce{NH3}, \ce{HF}, and \ce{Ne}.
 For each of these molecules, Table \ref{tab:tab1} provides FCI reference values for the IPs corresponding to the two outermost valence orbitals.
-In addition, two satellite energies are reported for hydrogen fluoride and ammonia while one satellite is presented for methane.
+In addition, two satellite energies are reported for hydrogen fluoride and ammonia while one satellite is presented for methane and neon.
 Experimental values for the IPs of these four molecules have been measured multiple times and are reported in Table \ref{tab:tab1}. \cite{Banna_1975,Banna_1975a,Bieri_1980,Campbell_1982,Bawagan_1988,Clark_1989,Clark_1990,Edvardsson_1999,Yencha_1999,Buttersack_2019}

 Yencha and coworkers measured the inner-valence photoelectron spectrum of \ce{HF}.
 It displays a well-defined peak around \SI{33}{\eV} which appears in close agreement with the FCI energies for the $2~^{2}\mathrm{\Sigma}^+$ state. \cite{Yencha_1999} In addition, a doubly-degenerate satellite of $^{2}\mathrm{\Delta}$ symmetry has also been computed.
 In the various \ce{NH3} ionization spectra reported in the literature, there is no satellite peak around \SI{24}{\eV} which may correspond to the $2~^{2}\mathrm{A}_1$ and $2~^{2}\mathrm{E}$ FCI states. \cite{Bawagan_1988,Edvardsson_1999,Ishida_2002} Nevertheless, the FCI energies align well with the SAC-CI energies of Ishida and coworkers who predicted that these two satellite states have very low intensity. \cite{Ishida_2002} The first satellite observed in the inner-valence region of the photoionization spectrum of \ce{CH4} is a very weak and broad peak at \SI{29.2}{\eV}. \cite{Gothe_1991} This peak is also measured at \SI{28.56}{\eV} using electron momentum spectroscopy experiments. \cite{Clark_1990} The energy of the first satellite calculated at the FCI level, and associated with the $(2t_2)^{-2}(3a_1)^1$ process, compares well with the experimental data.
-It is worth noting that CC3 behaves similarly in \ce{HF} and \ce{H2O}, yet it appears to be a much better approximation for the satellite states of \ce{NH3} and \ce{CH4}.
+Finally, the lowest-energy satellite state of neon is also reported along with the corresponding experimental value measured by Joshi and co-workers. \cite{Joshi_2006} It is worth noting that CC3 behaves similarly in \ce{Ne}, \ce{HF} and \ce{H2O}, yet it appears to be a much better approximation for the satellite states of \ce{NH3} and \ce{CH4}.